-Sports massage and acupressure provide behavioral, physical, and preventive benefits to your equine athlete or paddock pet.
-Sports massage uses the hands, fingers, and elbows of the therapist to target tight muscles and acupressure points.
+Sports massage provides a multitude of natural and holistic health benefits for your animal, both behavioral and physical.
+Sports massage uses the hands and fingers of the therapist to target tight muscles and acupressure points in your dog.
 We manipulate the soft tissue to loosen muscles, joints, tendons; increase blood flow and lymphatic activity; and reduce stress.

 - Increase circulation

 - Early detection of skin and health problems

 Your Horse May Need Massage if they show the following signs: